-The W-8BEN is applicable to foreign individuals and sole proprietors who earn money from U.S. sources.
-They must provide a completed W-8BEN form to their U.S. client in order to avoid paying tax to the IRS.
+The W-8BEN form is applicable to foreign individuals and sole proprietors who earn money or income from U.S. sources.
+These individuals must provide a completed W-8BEN form to their U.S. client in order to avoid paying tax to the IRS.

 That said, you can only avoid paying tax if:

 - Your business doesn’t have an office or branch in the U.S.